runekrauss/freddy/README.md

 target_link_libraries(<target> freddy)
 ```

-Depending on the location of FrEDDY, the path must be adjusted accordingly.
+> :information_source: Depending on the location of FrEDDY, the path must be adjusted accordingly.

+Note that this stage may take some time depending on your system configuration.
+For example, FrEDDY relies on the
+[boost::unordered library](https://boost.org/doc/libs) that offers a catalog of hash containers for top performance.
+If
+this dependency cannot be found, it is downloaded from an
+[external repository](https://github.com/MikePopoloski/boost_unordered) at configure time and identified targets will be
+automatically added to the build system.

 ### :computer: Usage